entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > - **Occurrence.** Mulga Downs Group, New South Wales, Australia.
 > - **Holotype and referred specimens.** See Ritchie (1973).
 > - **Diagnosis.** See Ritchie (1973).
+> - **Remarks.** suborbital plate homologous.
+The suborbital and postsuborbital plates are firmly articulated with the preorbital plate in *Wuttagoonaspis*, whereas the submarginal plate has only a loose contact with the skull roof.
+This condition is unusual among arthrodires.
+We consider this highly specialized configuration to have evolved from the more generalized condition of loose contact between the cheek plates and skull roof seen in other actinolepids.
+Accordingly, the character “Development of cheek/skull roof overlap” is coded as 0 (loose contact).
 > - **References.** [Ritchie 1973](https://www.schweizerbart.de/papers/pala/detail/A143/70796/iWuttagoonaspis_i_gen_nov_an_unusual_arthrodire_from_the_Devonian_of_Western_New_South_Wales_Australia?l=FR); [Young and Goujet 2003](https://museum.wa.gov.au/research/records-supplements/records/devonian-fish-remains-dulcie-sandstone-and-cravens-peak-beds-ge)

 [*Xiangshuiosteus wui*](https://deepbone.cn/public/#/explor?s_id=2433&functionId=Deepbone_header_searchResultOpen) Wang, 1992